Ulrar/esphome-components/README.md

 # ESPHome Components Collection

-A collection of production-ready ESPHome components for various hardware integrations and monitoring solutions.
+A collection of ESPHome components for various hardware integrations and monitoring solutions.

 ## Available Components